 - You get copies of the papers you asked for (the hearing transcript, and other papers) from DHS.
 They come in the mail.
-It could take more than 30 days to get them. - You get a letter from the District Court telling you which judge will decide your case, and your Case Number.
+It could take more than 30 days to get them. - You get a letter from the District Court telling you which judge will decide your case, and your Case Number. - You have the chance to turn in a written argument with more details.
+It should say why you think DHS was wrong.
+Check with your district court's selfhelp center to learn more about what to say and how to say it.
+Also ask when and how to turn it in.

 - If you or any of the other agencies asked for a hearing, it takes 30 days after you get the transcript from DHS to get a hearing date from the District Court.
-Call the Court Administrator if you have questions about scheduling. - If no one asked for a hearing, the judge looks at your case and makes a decision within 90 days. - If you have questions about what is going on with your case, call the clerk for the judge.
+Call the Court Administrator if you have questions about scheduling. - If no one asked for a hearing, the judge looks at your case and decides within 90 days. - If you have questions about what is going on with your case, call the clerk for the judge.
 Give them your case number when you call.

-NOTE: Watch for mail from the District Court.
+NOTE: Watch for mail or an email from the District Court.
 Make sure you read it carefully!
-Keep the District Court up to date on your mailing address at all times.
+Keep the District Court up to date on your mailing address and your email address at all times.
 If you move, tell the District Court right away by sending a letter with your new address and your case number.